gitter-badger/firesearch/README.md

 ####Setting up FireSearch
 1.Note: this library is recomended for Sdk Versions 14 and above and for use in Android Studio.

-2.In your 'app' directory, make sure its build.gradle file compiles the below or latest support appcompat following in its dependencies:
+2.In your 'app' directory, make sure its build.gradle file compiles the below or latest support appcompat in its dependencies:

 ```java
 dependencies {